 The SNAP Gap is the difference between the number of low-income Massachusetts residents receiving MassHealth who are likely SNAP eligible and the number of people actually receiving SNAP.
 In Massachusetts, the size of this gap is over 700,000 residents (based on state data from December 2020).
 For many years the state has administered these food and health programs separately.
 This means the application process and collection of documents is duplicated for both MassHealth and SNAP.
 This creates more work for the state and for low-income households.
 Most states implement a single eligibility system.
 It’s time to close the SNAP Gap in Massachusetts!

-Status Update, February 2022: Both bills referred to the Joint Committee on Health Care Financing in April.
+Status Update, August 2022: Both bills referred to the Joint Committee on Health Care Financing in April 2021.
 A hearing was held on July 20, 2021.
-SNAP Gap Coalition led by Mass Law Reform Institute (MLRI).
+View the recording here.
+The SNAP Gap Coalition, which has advocated for this change, is led by MLRI.
 In November 2021, the bills were reported favorably out of committee, to the House Ways & Means Committee.

 An Act Relative to Universal School Meals